An Ecological View of Ancient India

-First published in the Hindu, one of India’s main national newspapers.
+By David Frawley, first published in the Hindu in 2002, one of India’s main national newspapers.

 History and Ecology